nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Deleting a person by name : `delete`

-Deletes the specified person from the address book.
+Deletes the specified person from MediConnect.

 Format: `delete NAME`

 * Deletes the person at the specified `name`

 Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the address book.
+* `list` followed by `delete 2` deletes the 2nd person in MediConnect.
 * `find r/patient Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

 ### Clearing all entries : `clear`